 Please be sure to read our Handbook for Erasmus Traineeships!

-NUI Galway Handbook for Erasmus Traineeships.
-Please read it carefully!
+University of Galway Handbook for Erasmus Traineeships Please read it carefully!

 In brief: What forms will I need to complete?